 Android Studio

 Android Studio is the official IDE for Android development, provided by Google.
-It includes all the features you need to develop, test and debug Android applications.
+It includes all the features needed to develop, test, and debug Android applications.

 Eclipse